home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

   - '@ochlocracy'
 ---

-Amazon Alexa provides a Smart Home API for richer home automation control without requiring the the user to say the skill name, such as:
+Amazon Alexa provides a Smart Home API for richer home automation control without requiring the user to say the skill name, such as:

 * _"Alexa, turn off the light."_
 * _"Alexa, set the thermostat to cool."_